Map by mapchart.net - Some rights reserved.

 Near the village of Newtownbutler, Crom Castle is set on the banks of Lough Erne on an estate of rolling parkland 18 miles south of Enniskillen.

 The neo-Tudor mansion house is built of grey stone with the main part of the boiling and wings being over two floors.
 The entrance is a battlemented tower with smaller towers to one side.
 The castle has formal gardens which reach out to the estate and parkland beyond covering 1,900 acres.
-The ruins of Crom's Old Castle can also be seen within the estate although now it is only parts of two towers and a ha-ha; a deep ditch which gives an optical illusion of not being there.
+The ruins of Old Crom Castle can also be seen within the estate although now it is only parts of two towers and a ha-ha; a deep ditch which gives an optical illusion of not being there.
+The old Crom Castle is .located at approximate coordinates 54.162637, -7.443872.
 There are also two of the oldest yew trees in Ireland on the estate, believed to be over 800 years old.

 The castle is home to the Earls or Erne, the Crichton family and not open to the public however the estate; managed by the National Trust, is open daily between March and November between 10am and 6pm (7pm during the summer).
 The castle also has a Visitor Centre open daily between April and September and at weekends for the rest of the year.